getredash/redash/docs/datasources.rst

 Notes:

-1. To be able to load the spreadsheet in re:dash - share your it with your ServiceAccount's email (it can be found in the credentials json file, for example 43242343247-fjdfakljr3r2@developer.gserviceaccount.com).
+1. To be able to load the spreadsheet in Re:dash - share your it with your ServiceAccount's email (it can be found in the credentials json file, for example 43242343247-fjdfakljr3r2@developer.gserviceaccount.com).